vishalcalsoftinc/IP-CAL-CIBN/Note from Vishal.md

 ---
 3-7
-Created two vms , installed kubeadm on both nodes Connected them using Calico and BGP
+Created two vms , installed kubeadm on both nodes

+---
+4-7
+Connected two clusters using Calico and BGP and tested connection between them